instamotion/recruitment-task/docs/frontend.md

 - Use best practices for code structure
 - Make sure your code is well tested
 - Provide documentation with step by step on how to run the project locally
+- Design principles such as SOLID, YAGNI, KISS, DRY etc. are being followed
+- Design patterns are used where applicable

 ## Extracting the data